Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

 2. Select the payment and capture transaction you want to refund by clicking the checkbox on the left.
 If desired, you can select several transactions at once.
     The editing toolbar is displayed.

-3. Click the [REFUND] button. <!---was passsiert dann-->
+3. Click the [REFUND] button.
     A confirmation message is displayed.
-The status of the payment and capture transaction has changed to **Success**. <!---Stefan, oder "Unconfirmed"?-->
+The status of the payment and capture transaction has changed to **Success**.
-    You can now follow up this case under the *Refunds* menu entry. <!---Stefan ist das richtig?-->
+    You can now follow up this case under the *Refunds* menu entry.

 ## Void payment and capture transaction

-You can void a payment and capture transaction, if you want to invalidate the transaction for the Actindo database.
+You can void a payment and capture transaction if you want to invalidate the transaction for the Actindo database.

 > [Info] The payment service provider will not be informed about changing the status to **Void**.
 It is only done to clear the Actindo database from faulty entries.